afrl-rq/OpenUxAS-SoI/docker/develop/ReadMe.md

-The files in this directory are used to construct and deploy a Docker container that is used to build UxAS.
+The files in this directory are used to construct and deploy a Docker image that is used to build UxAS.
+The image is intended to be self-contained; once built, it should not need a network connection to build a cloned UxAS source tree.

-Note: at this time the image "steveras/uxas-build:x86_64"
-	is available on th Docker Hub, "https://hub.docker.com/", which Docker can download automatically, skipping step #1 (01_buildImage_UxAS_build.sh).

-BEFORE BUILDING UxAS:
-1) Must have the following file system layout:
-./
-  OpenAMASE (OPTIONAL)
-  LcmpGen
-  OpenUxAS

-FILES:

-01_buildImage_UxAS_build.sh - this is a linux script that
+### Before Building UxAS
+LmcpGen must be cloned into the same directory as this repository (OpenUxAS).
+OpenAMASE can also be cloned as a sibling of OpenUxAS and LmcpGen, but is optional.

+### Directory contents

-	uses Docker commands to construct the "uxas/build" Docker image
+- `01_buildImage_UxAS_build.sh` uses Docker commands to construct the `uxas_build` Docker image.

-Dockerfile.UxAS_build - this is the DockerFile that defines
-	the "uxas/build" Docker image
+- `02_buildUxAS_WithDocker.sh` uses the `uxas_build` Docker image

-02_buildUxAS_WithDocker.sh - this is a linux script that
-	utilizes the "uxas/build" Docker container to build UxAS
+  to build UxAS.

-buildUxAS.sh - this is a linux script that calls meson
-	and ninja from inside the "uxas/build" Docker image

-03_stopAndRemoveBuildContainer.sh - this is a linux script
-	that uses docker commands to stop and remove the "uxas/build" Docker container
+- `03_stopAndRemoveBuildContainer.sh` uses Docker commands to stop and remove the `uxas_build` Docker container.

-InstallLibraries - the files in this directory are used
-	to install UxAS prequisites that require installation from source code
+- `04_runUxAS_Tests.sh` runs the UxAS test suite within a `uxas_build` container.

+- `Dockerfile.UxAS_build` is the DockerFile that defines the `uxas_build` Docker image.

+- `buildUxAS.sh` calls the appropriate Meson and Ninja from inside the `uxas_build` Docker image.
+Not meant to be used manually.

+- `InstallLibraries` contains scripts for installing UxAS prequisites from source.
+Not meant to be used manually.